AKazm/Stimpak/README.md

 `.singleton` dependencies are only stored in the root scope of the container across a scope hierarchy.
 They are only disposed when the container scope itself is disposed.

-`.inScope` are bound to the scope from which they are resolved from.
+`.inScope` dependencies are bound to the resolving scope.
 Consider the following example:

 ```swift
 var container = Container()